· ·

 SOLUTION

-Working with an IBCLC immediately following a c-section can be really helpful for combating this.
-If you are feeling overwhelmed, angry, or upset over how your birth went, it can be really helpful to talk to someone as well – a hospital social worker is a great resource as well.
+Working with an IBCLC immediately following a c-section can help combat this.
+If you are feeling overwhelmed, angry, or upset over how your birth went, it can be beneficial to talk to someone as well – a hospital social worker is a great resource as well.

 I find that dealing with stress after you give birth is much more manageable when you have a good support network.
-Seek out a breastfeeding support group (either online or in person) as well.
+Seek out a breastfeeding support group (either online or in person).

-And of course, preparing to breastfeed before you give birth can help you manage some of the ups and downs of breastfeeding as well, even when things are going wrong.
-My online breastfeeding class is a great solution for moms, because they can access it 24/7 – right when you need it most (which is often the middle of the night!)
+Of course, preparing to breastfeed before you give birth can help you manage some of the ups and downs of breastfeeding as well, even when things are going wrong.
+My online breastfeeding classes are an excellent solution for moms because they can access it 24/7—right when they need it most (often in the middle of the night!).

 Milk production is signaled to start when the placenta is delivered…and really, your body doesn’t know if it was delivered vaginally or via c-section.

-Mothers who have c-sections are less likely to initiate breastfeeding within the first hour, start pumping if baby isn’t able to nurse, or to practice skin to skin right away – all of which can play a part in how fast your milk supply comes in.
+Mothers who have c-sections are less likely to initiate breastfeeding within the first hour, start pumping if the baby isn’t able to nurse, or practice skin-to-skin right away – all of which can play a part in how fast your milk supply comes in.

 However, there are plenty of mothers who have had c-sections, and they had no delay in milk production.
 Again – education and support can make a big difference.